 Parenting children after a stillbirth

 Parenting children who are born after the loss of a baby can bring extra anxiety.
-Babies seem so fragile, and the conflicting care advice from parenting manuals and books can add confusion and worry: ‘Am I doing it right?’
-‘Are they OK?’.
+Babies seem so fragile, and the conflicting care advice from parenting books can add confusion and worry.

 Having experienced death makes it much more difficult to assume that things are fine.
 Do what you feel is needed to ease your anxiety and get through the early months.
 Keep your baby sleeping close by you in your room, use baby monitors or check on them frequently during the night.
-If possible explain your fears to those close to you and ask them to help out and be vigilant for you so you can get some sleep.
-The Lullaby Trust has information on how to keep your baby safe as they sleep.
+If possible, explain your fears to those close to you and ask them to help out and be vigilant for you so you can get some sleep.

 "I think it’s also completely underestimated and not really documented how stillbirth can affect you as a parent.
 Despite my constant reminders to myself to be ‘in the moment’, the first six months of my rainbow baby’s life are a bit of a blur.
 Midwives and health visitors kept telling us to sleep, but my husband and I wanted to take it in turns to watch him breathe.
 It felt like they just didn't understand, the stakes were so high and he was so precious.
 I am still very dependent on a breathing monitor in his room, something that I never needed with my first son.
 Once one of your children has died, you realise bad things can happen to anyone, and it's hard not to think the worst.Good friends who have been with me through this entire journey told me just to do whatever could get me through."